Library Match

 Ltac supports quite convenient functional programming, with a Lisp-with-syntax kind of flavor.
 However, there are a few syntactic conventions involved in getting programs to be accepted.
 The Ltac syntax is optimized for tactic-writing, so one has to deal with some inconveniences in writing more standard functional programs.

 To illustrate, let us try to write a simple list length function.
-We start out writing it just like in Gallina, simply replacing Fixpoint (and its annotations) with Ltac.
+We start out writing it just as in Gallina, simply replacing Fixpoint (and its annotations) with Ltac.

 Ltac length ls :=